bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

       &= P(X_k) \\
     \tag{45}

-Thus, we see that our procedure will have correctly sampled state our next state :math:`X_k` according to the target distribution.
-As we can see detailed balance (aka reversibility) is one of the key properties that we must have for MH to work properly.
+Thus, we see that our procedure will have correctly sampled our next state :math:`X_k` according to the target distribution.
+From the second line, detailed balance (aka reversibility) is one of the key properties that we must have for this to work properly.
 The other thing to notice is that the probability of *leaving* state :math:`X_k` to *any given* state is precisely the probability of *not* rejecting.

 Now we will show the three conditions needed for a Markov chain described in the background.
-First, our procedure trivially can reach any state due to the normally distributed momentums, which span the real line, thus it is *irreducible* (practically though it is critically important to set the variance on the normal distributions well).
+First, our procedure trivially can reach any state due to the normally distributed momentums, which span the real line, thus it is *irreducible* (practically though it is critically important to set the variance on the normal distributions well due to finite runs).
 Second, we need to ensure that the system never returns to the same state with a fixed period (aperiodic).
 Theoretically, this may be possible in certain setups but can be avoided by randomly choosing :math:`\epsilon` or :math:`L` within a narrow interval.
-Practically though, this is pretty rare on any non trivial problems, although it is still possible that things may be very slow to converge.
+Practically though, this is pretty rare on any non-trivial problem, although this may lead to other problems like very slow to converge.

-Lastly, all that is left is to show that detailed balance is satisfied.
+Lastly, all that is left to show is that detailed balance is satisfied.
 Assume we start our Leapfrog operation in state :math:`X_k` and run it for :math:`L` steps plus reverse the momentum, and end in state :math:`Y_k`.
 We need to show detailed balance holds for all :math:`i,j` such that: